New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Preliminaries

 \subsection{Some basic properties of the dimensions}

 Property (1), and bilipschitz invariance (5) of the Introduction hold for all of the above dimensions, monotonicity (2) holds for all of them except the lower dimension, while finite stability (3) holds for all of them except the lower box dimension and the lower dimension.
 The finite stability of the modified lower dimension can be found in \cite{BEK}.
-Lipschitz stability (4) is satisfied for all the above classical and intermediate dimensions, but fails to hold for the Assouad type dimensions.
-The $\sigma$-stability (6) holds for the Hausdorff dimension, the packing dimension, the modified upper $\Phi$-intermediate dimensions, but it fails to hold for the others, see \cite{F} and the references above.
+Lipschitz stability (4) is satisfied for all the above classical and intermediate dimensions, but fails to hold for the Assouad-type dimensions.
+The $\sigma$-stability (6) holds for the Hausdorff dimension, the packing dimension, the lower packing dimension, the modified upper $\Phi$-intermediate dimensions, but it fails to hold for the others, see \cite{F} and the references above.